opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iEasePer|

-The ease in / ease out % interpolation is similar to the ease in / ease out one, but the ease in and ease out sections of the segments are expressed as a percentage of the segment frame duration.
+The Ease In / Ease Out % interpolation is similar to the Ease In / Ease Out one, but the Ease In and Ease Out sections of the segments are expressed as a percentage of the segment frame duration.

-.. tip:: **To set an ease in / ease out % interpolation:**
+.. tip:: **To set an Ease In / Ease Out % interpolation:**

     Do one of the following:

-    - Choose Ease In / Ease Out % from the dropdown menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Ease In / Ease Out %** from the dropdown menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the transformation for, and choose Ease In / Ease Out % Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the transformation for, and choose **Ease In / Ease Out % Interpolation** from the menu that opens.

-.. tip:: **To set the ease in / ease out % of the interpolation:**
+.. tip:: **To set the Ease In / Ease Out % of the interpolation:**

-    1. Select the key point before or after the ease in / ease out curve segment you want to edit, or the curve segment itself.
+    1. Select the keyframe before or after the Ease In / Ease Out curve segment you want to edit, or the curve segment itself.

     2. Do one of the following:

-    - Enter the Ease In and Ease Out values in the interpolation area of the function editor and click the Apply button.
+    - Enter the **Ease In** and **Ease Out** values in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Move the vertical line setting the ease in or ease out section of the curve segment, to change the curve after or before the key point.
+    - Move the vertical line setting the Ease In or Ease Out section of the curve segment, to change the curve after or before the key point.

 .. _using_exponential_interpolations: